percona/pmm-doc/docs/how-to/HA.md

     ```

     Replace `/path/to/haproxy-config` with the path to the `haproxy.cfg` file you created in step 6, and `/path/to/certs` with the path to the directory containing the SSL certificate and private key.

 !!! note alert alert-primary "Note"
+    - It is recommended to use absolute paths instead of relative paths for volume mounts.
-        If you're running services on separate instances, you can remove the `--network` flag.
+    - If you're running services on separate instances, you can remove the `--network` flag.

 HAProxy is now configured to redirect traffic to the leader PMM managed server.
 This ensures highly reliable service by redirecting requests to the remainder of the servers in the event that the leader server goes down.